bytebodger/blog/why-i-hate-eslint.md

 Then... yay!
 I applaud you!

-If you prefer to write your objects on a single, whenever feasible, like this:
+If you prefer to write your objects on a single line, whenever feasible, like this:

     const myObject = {foo : 'bar', uno : 'dos', some : 'thing', another : 'element'};